Broa (Portuguese corn bread) with Caldeirada de Peixe (Portuguese fish stew)

 2. Add all the remaining ingredients except the fish and shellfish and bring to a boil.
 Cover, lower heat, and simmer for 20 minutes.

 3. While the stock is simmering, cut the fish into bite-size portions.
-Bring the stock back to a rapid boil, add the fish, and cook for 1 minute.
+Bring the stock back to a rapid boil, add the fish, bring back to a simmer, and cook for another minute or more, until the fish loses translucency.

 4. Add the shellfish (if using) and continue to boil until shells open, approximately 1 minute.
 Shake the pan occasionally to encourage clam and mussel shells to open.
 If using shrimp, turn off the heat as soon as all the shrimp lose their gray translucency; any longer and they quickly become tough and overcooked.
 Depending on your pot and burner, this will probably be about 2 to 3 minutes.